Prospective Online Students

 - Familiar with the operating system of the computer being used to access the Internet course

-- Understand terms such as mouse, drag, open, select, file, choose, double-click, download, upload, send, etc.
+- Understand terms such as a mouse, drag, open, select, file, choose, double-click, download, upload, send, etc.

 - Navigate between two or more applications without closing and re-opening (multitasking)